Cabbage: A nutritional powerhouse

 Bok choy is a Chinese cabbage.
 It has a more oblong shape and has green leaves on one end.
 This recipe for Sesame Stir-Fried Chinese Greens sautées up quickly.
-Remember to substitute tamari for the soy sauce.
+Remember to substitute Tamari for the soy sauce.
 Skip the oil if you’re making it for Phase 1 or 2.

 Chinese chicken salad with sesame dressing

-A restaurant-style favorite, this Asian-inspired chicken salad is a quick, all-in-one, adrenal healing Phase 1 lunch and a great use for leftover chicken breast.
+A restaurant-style favorite, this Asian-inspired chicken salad is a quick, all-in-one, adrenal healing Phase 1 lunch and a great use for a leftover chicken breast.

 Cleansing cabbage soup

 This Healing Cabbage Soup is a great way to get the cleansing and digestive benefits of cabbage by eating both the cabbage and the broth it creates.
 You can use it on Phase 1 and Phase 3.